Supporting Bereaved Autistic Children and Young People

 Autistic young people find it challenging to understand hypothetical events and so preparation for the rituals associated with grieving is crucial.

 - Help the child or young person to begin to develop an understanding of the funeral by using books and other visuals –photos of the venue and of the people who may attend.

 - Talk about what they might hear, see, touch in the venue.

 - Explain that people may talk about the dead person (their mum/dad/brother) in a way that they don’t understand especially when that hasn’t been their experience of that person e.g. saying how smiley the person was when the child or young person didn’t seem them doing that.

 - Discuss how people may want to talk with the child or young person at the funeral and how they might feel if that happens.

-- Identify what they could do if they feel flooded with emotion –find a quiet place - and what might help them with the funeral generally – have a job, such as giving out things.
+- Identify what they could do if they feel they need support or feel overwhelmed such as find a quiet place - and what might help them with the funeral generally – have a job giving out things.